Bièvres, Essonne

 Bièvres (/fr/) is a commune in the Essonne department and Île-de-France region of north-central France.

 The commune derives its name from that of the River Bièvre which flows through the village.
 Bièvre is the old French word for a beaver (castor in modern French), so that the original meaning of the name of this stream is "beaver river".

+A portion of the Vélizy-Villacoublay Air Base is in this commune.

 Population

 The inhabitants of Bièvres are known in French as les Bièvrois.